msadowski/weeklyrobotics/_posts/2019-04-07-weekly-robotics-33.md

 1) Project MORPH.
 <br>[Hackaday](https://hackaday.io/project/25730/logs?sort=oldest)<br>
 INFO: This build log by Roald Lemmens provides insights into development of MORPH (Modular Open Robotics Platform for Hackers) - a mobile robot driven by two hoverboard motors.
-The robot frame was built using aluminium profiles.
-The motors are driven by VESC motor controllers and using AS5047 magnetic encoders for wheel position.
-The robot control code is executed on Intel UP Board and is utilizing ROS (Robot Operating System).
+The robot frame was built using aluminium profiles and the motors are driven by VESC motor controllers and use AS5047 magnetic encoders for reading wheel position.
+The robot control code is executed on Intel UP Board and is utilizing ROS.
 The source code is available on [GitHub](https://github.com/roaldlemmens/morph).

 2) microROS.
 <br>[microros.github.io/](https://microros.github.io/)<br>